 He joined the Notts side during the summer vacation, usually batting at No. 6.
 Notts had an exceptionally batting line up that year, the first five being Keeton, Harris, Simpson, Hardstaff and Heane.

 In 1947 Willatt captained the University and saved his side from defeat at Lord’s with a masterly 90 – about 15,000 spectators watched the first day’s play.
 With three hundreds, he again led the Cambridge batting averages.
 Both Bailey and Insole were members of the same side.
-In July and August, Willatt played ten games for Notts, this time opening the batting with Keeton, Willatt hit two hundreds for Notts, 131 against the formidable Surrey attack of Gover, Bedser and Laker at The Oval and 112 at Northampton.
-In 22 first-class matches for Notts he had scored 844 runs @24.82.
+In July and August, Willatt played ten games for Notts, this time opening the batting with Keeton; he hit two hundreds for Notts, 131 against the formidable Surrey attack of Gover, Bedser and Laker at The Oval, and 112 at Northampton.
+In 22 First-Class matches for Notts he had scored 844 runs @24.82.

 In September 1947, he took a teaching post at Edinburgh Academy and during 1948 and 1949 played Club Cricket in Scotland – in the later season he hit six hundreds in 12 innings during July and actually captained Scotland, much to the annoyance of some of the natives.

 Willatt then returned to his old school, Repton, signing a contract that released him for each summer to play for Derbyshire.
 He was supposed to captain the County during August 1950 but in the second over of his debut game – v Warwickshire at Edgbaston – he fractured his left hand and that put him out for the rest of the campaign.
 His old adversary, Pat Vaulkhard, led Derbyshire in his place!